 Tokyo as a city offers some great food, e.g. in form of sushi and yakiniku barbecues, great onsens (Japanese natural hot spring baths), and some great parks especially during the cherry blossom season.
 Also, if you have more time to spend, you can easily take a day trip to either Mt Fuji or if visibility...
 Continue Reading →

-Kabukicho is Tokyo's version of red lights district and home to some famous (and bit weird) places like the Robot Restaurant.
-It is fully of blinking lights and noise.
+Kabukicho is Tokyo's version of ared lights district and home to some famous (and a bit weird) places like the Robot Restaurant.
+It is full of blinking lights and sounds.

 Samurai Museum is small but for me atleast something unique I hadn't seen before so was truly interesting.
 You typically explore the place with a guide and they told a lot of the history of Samurai, and you also get to see a Samurai performance.